The history of podcasting in the UK

 The UK has punched above its weight in the podcast landscape for many years, with the BBC’s output being some of the most popular.

 Podcasting was given its name in the UK, too.
 But how did podcasting get going in the country?
 And is it really just about the BBC?

 Here’s an incomplete attempt at some of the important dates in UK podcasting, with some audio attachments too.
 Have I missed you out?
 My apologies if so - but please consider contacting Podnews and let’s put the record straight together.

 What is a podcast?
 While my definition is normally “whatever the audience says it is”, for this page, my definition is stricter: an audio enclosure in an RSS feed.

-Feb 12 2004: Ben Hammersley, then a journalist at London’s The Guardian, suggested “podcasting” as one of three names for the emerging media type.
+Feb 12 2004: Ben Hammersley, a British journalist writing for The Guardian, suggested “podcasting” as one of three names for the emerging media type.
+(We’ve a separate page about the history of the word 'podcast’.)
 In the article, he points out that while the BBC offered a number of shows to stream, none were available for download at the time.

 Oct 15 2004: The Emma Show publishes its first episode, hosted by Emma Teigen Vartdal, in this RSS feed.
 This was the first podcast to be published from a .co.uk domain from the first webarchive grab of Podcast Alley’s master list, however, this wasn’t a UK podcast, since Emma was living in Trondheim, Norway.

 Oct 18 2004: Presented by Vaughan Jackson, The Hitchin’ Hours publishes its first episode, as part of this RSS feed.
 This appears to have been the first UK podcast I can find, unless you know different.
 Here’s a short clip from the second show (which calls itself the first official episode), from Oct 23 2004.